JohannesWiesner/rpi-weather/README.md

 # Hardware
 This program should work with any Raspberry Pi although I have only tested it with an original Model A (yes, an A).
 Also, any 4 Adafruit 8x8 LED Matrices with I2C Backpacks should work.
-Be sure to [solder the address jumpers](https://learn.adafruit.com/adafruit-led-backpack/changing-i2c-address) to set unique addresses for each.
+Be sure to [solder the address jumpers](https://learn.adafruit.com/adafruit-led-backpack/changing-i2c-address#changing-addresses-706265) to set unique addresses for each.
 Expected range is 0x70-0x73.
 The wodden case has roughly these dimensions: 19cm (L) x 13cm (W) x 8cm (H).
-Make sure you solder the pins of the matrices in the right direction for this project (in other words, DO NOT follow the soldering instructions as presented in [this tutorial](https://learn.adafruit.com/adafruit-led-backpack/0-8-8x8-matrix-assembly), the pins have to be the other way around )
+Make sure you solder the pins of the matrices in the right direction for this project (in other words, **do not** follow the soldering instructions as presented in [this tutorial](https://learn.adafruit.com/adafruit-led-backpack/0-8-8x8-matrix-assembly), the pins have to be the other way around )
 # Software
 A brief description of the various software components.
 * ```weather.py``` - gets and displays forecast from [NOAA](http://graphical.weather.gov/xml/rest.php) (**US ONLY**)